rpm5099/mfawesome/README.md

 # Config File

 The config file is named `mfawesome.conf` by default.
 This can be changed by specifying via environment variable.
 It is formatted in [YAML](https://yaml.org/spec/1.2.2/).
-It's location is checked for in the following resolution order which can be checked using `mfa --configdebug`:
+It's location is checked for in the following resolution order which can be checked using `mfa config debug`:

 1. MFAWESOME_CONFIG environment variable (full file name with path)
 2. Local directory for mfawesome.conf